Anzlim/red-blog-source/content/posts/getting-started-with-appsync.md

 If you don't know DynamoDB - It's a superfast Nosql database from AWS.
 Where you create a table and store objects in it.\
 It has concept of primary key & sort key
 Both these are attributes.\
-Like to store user data the table would like
+Like to store user data the table would be like
 - ***email - Primary key attribute***
 - ***name - Sort key attribute***
 - ***age - regular attribute***
 - ***address - regular attribute***

-The condition is that in every item should have a unique combination of primary key & Sort key in a particular table.\
+The condition is that in every item it should have a unique combination of primary key & Sort key in a particular table.\
-In this case no two items can have same email as well as name ((This is just an example as email will always be unique anyway)
+In this case no two items can have same email as well as name (This is just an example as email will always be unique anyway)

 An item should compulsorily have a primary key and can have any other attributes.
 (Upto 100 attributes)